 Moreover, uncontrollable emotions can lead to challenges in our most important relationships.
 Sometimes, it’s the people closest to us that suffer when we struggle with emotional control.

-Post-Traumatic Stress Disorder is a psychiatric condition caused by experiencing (or observing) a serious threat or traumatic event.
+Post-Traumatic Stress Disorder also called posttraumatic stress disorder a psychiatric condition caused by experiencing (or observing) a serious threat or traumatic event.
 As a result, our body’s natural (or adaptive) way to manage stress – our fight, flight, and freeze response – can become stuck.
-When this happens, we may struggle to manage our thoughts and feelings, we may feel chronically hyper-alert, and we may have a hard time feeling safe and secure.
+When this happens, the resulting traumatic memories may cause us to struggle to manage our thoughts and feelings, we may feel chronically hyper-alert, and we may have a hard time feeling safe and secure.

-Neurofeedback uses QEEG and brain mapping to identify the areas that require training to reduce PTSD symptoms.
+Neurofeedback uses QEEG and brain mapping to identify the areas of a patient’s brainwaves that require training to reduce PTSD symptoms.

-A study conducted on patients with PTSD showed that neurofeedback reduced abandonment issues, identity impairment, and also revealed improvement in affect regulation.
+A study conducted on patients with PTSD showed that neurofeedback reduced abandonment issues, identity impairment, and also revealed improvement in brain function and affect regulation.

 Advantages of using neurofeedback for PTSD: